MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxpredict.md

  ### `outData`
  file or existing data frame to store predictions; can be same as the input file or `NULL`.
-If not `NULL`, a character string specifying  the output ‘.xdf’ file, a RxXdfData object, a RxOdbcData data source, or a RxSqlServerData  data source. `outData` can also be a delimited [RxTextData](RxTextData.md) data source if using a native file system and not appending.
+If not `NULL`, a character string specifying  the output ï¿½.xdfï¿½ file, a RxXdfData object, a RxOdbcData data source, or a RxSqlServerData  data source. `outData` can also be a delimited [RxTextData](RxTextData.md) data source if using a native file system and not appending.